fabiommendes/sidekick/README.rst

 2.0

 In either case, the argument flows in the same direction that the pipeline operator points to.
-Try to read it as an arrow that tells to where the information flows.
+Try to read it as an arrow that tells the direction information flows.